Intepat Logo

 Foreign applicant or large entityIndia (IPO) must have been designated as ISA or elected as IPEA in the corresponding international applicationThis is the only Form 18A route available to foreign large entities

 Source: Rule 24C, Patents Rules, 2003 (as amended).
 Fee amounts per Annex IN.I, WIPO PCT Applicant’s Guide (India), effective 1 September 2025.
 Form 18A must be filed electronically.
 The fee for large entities / others is INR 60,000; for startups, small entities, natural persons, and educational institutions it is INR 8,000, subject to entity classification at date of filing.
-For a detailed guide on the Form 18A procedure, see our detailed guide on expedited patent examination in India under Rule 24C.
+For a detailed guide on the Form 18A procedure, see Expedited Patent Examination in India — Rule 24C Guide.

 StepAction